 Last Updated on

-This classic Italian tomato sauce, fragrant and full of flavour, is the base for many Italian recipes.
+This classic fragrant & flavourful Italian tomato sauce is the base for many Italian recipes.

-- The tomato paste adds a rich tomato flavour, as though the sauce had been gently simmering for hours.
+- Tomato paste adds a rich tomato flavour, as though the sauce had been gently simmering for hours.

 - For a smoother sauce, use a hand blender.

-- Adjust cooking time for a thinner or thicker sauce, according to the dish you are preparing this for (e.g. pasta with a tomato sauce or melanzane parmigiana).
+Adjust the cooking time for a thinner or thicker sauce, according to the dish you are preparing (e.g. for pasta or Melanzane Parmigiana).

-Although this recipe is quick and easy, consider making a larger quantity to freeze in mason jars, zip lock bags or ice trays (small portions are great for making pizza).
+This recipe is quick and easy, but you could also make a larger quantity to freeze in mason jars, zip lock bags or ice trays (small portions are great for making pizza).
 It’s amazing how many dishes this sauce can be used for!